 Swiss issuers generally charge annual fees for prepaid cards, as they do for credit cards.
 Typically, the annual fee for prepaid cards does not exceed 50 francs per year, although there are exceptions to this rule.
-The annual fee is often waived for young adults and students, which may not be eligible for credit cards.
+The annual fee is often waived for young adults and students, as these age groups are not normally eligible to apply for credit cards.

-In addition to the annual fee, prepaid card issuers charge a fee (known as a loading fee or upload fee) every time money is deposited into the prepaid card account.
+In addition to the annual fee, prepaid card issuers charge a fee every time money is deposited into the prepaid card account.
+This is commonly known as a loading fee, reloading fee or upload fee.
 This loading fee makes using prepaid cards expensive compared to using conventional debit cards and credit cards.
 Loading fees vary between issuers and may be charged as a flat fee or as a percentage of the amount deposited into the prepaid account:

-- wow Visa Card by Swisscard: 4% of deposited amount (minimum fee of 5 francs)
+- wow Visa Card by Swisscard: 4% of deposited amount (minimum fee of 5 francs per deposit).

 - PostFinance Mastercard Value: No loading fee

-Depending on the prepaid card, funding prepaid card accounts can be expensive.
+Topping up your prepaid account balance can be a significant expense, depending on which prepaid card you use.
 The credit card and prepaid card comparison tool on moneyland.ch lets you enter the number of times that you expect to load your card every year.
-Simply select the “Prepaid” filter to limit results to prepaid cards.
-Loading fees are clearly shown in the “Upload fees (prepaid cards)” field in the cost breakdown corresponding to each card.
+Simply select “Individual profile” and enter the anticipated number of reloads under "Number of uploads (prepaid cards only)".
+Loading fees are also clearly shown in the “Reloading fee” field on card information pages and under "Upload fees (prepaid cards)" in the cost breakdowns corresponding to cards.

-Prepaid cards have cash withdrawal fees which match the cash advance fees applicable to credit cards – which is ironic considering that you are simply withdrawing your own money and not getting a loan (as is the case with credit card cash advances).
+Prepaid cards have cash withdrawal fees which match the cash advance fees applicable to credit cards.
+This is ironic considering that you are simply withdrawing your own money from your prepaid account and not getting a loan (as is the case with credit card cash advances).
 Cash withdrawal fees apply in Switzerland as well as abroad.
 Avoid using prepaid cards to withdraw money at ATMs if at all possible, as doing so is expensive.
-The cash withdrawal fees of Swiss prepaid cards range from 2.5% to 3.75% of the deposited amount, with minimum fees of between 5 and 6 francs per withdrawal (in Switzerland) and up to 10 francs per withdrawal performed outside of Switzerland.
-Conventional debit cards (Maestro, Postcard) provide a much cheaper alternative for cash withdrawals, with all Swiss banks offering free withdrawals at in-network ATMs and many offering free withdrawals at out-of-network ATMs in Switzerland as well.
+The cash withdrawal fees of Swiss prepaid cards range from 2.5% to 3.75% of the deposited amount, with minimum per-withdrawal fees of between 5 and 6 francs in Switzerland and up to 10 francs outside of Switzerland.
+Conventional debit cards (Maestro, Postcard, V PAY) provide a much cheaper alternative for cash withdrawals.
+All Swiss banks let their debit card holders make free withdrawals at in-network ATMs, and many banks offer free withdrawals at out-of-network ATMs in Switzerland as well.